 Firstborn son John was born on February 5, 1860, and baptized in All Saints Church on March 6, 1860 (the same day as his cousin Anna Maria Wallis, daughter of his mother’s brother William).

 On the 1861 England Census, we find the family living on a farm in Kingston Seymour, England.
-Along with Sarah and John are two servants, Sarah Watkins and Olive Hovington.
+Along with Samuel, Jane and John are two servants, Sarah Watkins and Olive Hovington.
 At a neighbouring farm, Samuel Wallis, a relative of Jane’s.
 It doesn’t say on the census, but Jane is pregnant.

 As the year turns over, Jane is pregnant again and Wallis Griffin is born on September 22, 1862, and he takes his mother’s maiden name as his first.
 Wallis is baptized on October 19, just over a year after his brother’s death.
 (In later records, we find Wallis recorded as “Wallace”).